90 Minutes in Heaven (film)

-90 Minutes in Heaven is a 2015 Christian drama film directed by Michael Polish and starring Hayden Christensen, Kate Bosworth, Dwight Yoakam, Michael W. Smith, and Michael Harding.
-It is based on the bestselling novel by the same name.
+90 Minutes in Heaven is a 2015 Christian drama film directed by Michael Polish and starring Hayden Christensen, Kate Bosworth, Hudson Meek, Dwight Yoakam, Michael W. Smith, and Michael Harding.
+It is based on the bestselling book of the same name.
 It is the first film by Giving Films, a sister company to retail chain Family Christian Stores, and though the company announced plans to donate all profits from the film to charitable organizations, the poorly reviewed film showed a loss at the box office.

 Premise

-Don Piper is involved in a horrific car crash, pronounced dead at the scene and covered by a tarp.
+Baptist minister Don Piper is involved in a horrific car crash, pronounced dead at the scene and covered by a tarp.
 Ninety minutes later, having been brought to a hospital, he returns to life and claims to have seen Heaven and visited with deceased relatives while there.